nomanarshad94/kaggaleHousePrice/README.md

 # kaggaleHousePrice
-Kaggle house price competition output solution files only
+Kaggle house price competition output solution files only for my reference.
+I will add python script file later on after adding some changes